ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Run `./.circleci/build-gulp-assets.sh` to compile theme assets

 ### Updates and file changes
 ** Note: ** if you are using Lando for local development prefix all of the commands below with `lando ` to run them on Lando instead of your local system.
-For example, `composer update` would become `lando composer update`.
+For example, `npm run dev` would become `lando npm run dev`.

 * `composer update` will need to be ran after any changes to `composer.json`
     - Any non-custom PHP code, including to WordPress core, new plugins, etc., should be managed with Composer and updated in this way.